 I’ve walked a long path getting to this point of the journey.
 Growing up in Wisconsin, the son of a Lutheran pastor, driving forklift, love affairs with math and science, St. Olaf ParaCollege, Yale University Divinity School, living in Papua New Guinea for almost 7 years, pastor at Bethlehem Lutheran in south Minneapolis for 15 years… all of that and more strangely and effectively pointing me to this part of my life.

 Married to Kris who keeps me honest, informed, inspired and adventurous.

-I’m a learner (and working on the unlearner in me), risk taker, sailor, wilderness canoeist & backpacker, runner and basketball player, reader, preacher, teacher, speaker/consultant, writer, technology geek (depending on the scale you’re using).
+I’m a learner (and working on the unlearner in me), risk taker, sailor, wilderness canoeist & backpacker, runner, reader, preacher, teacher, speaker/consultant, writer, technology geek (depending on the scale you’re using).
 I love music and am an amateur naturalist.
-I’m a coffee and beer snob, but drink whatever wine tastes good.
+I’m a coffee and beer snob, but drink whatever wine tastes good, and like gin and scotch that is too expensive for me to buy.
 I won’t even get started on food… I also get tired, grouchy, make mistakes and overlook important things, but do I have to get into all of that?

 Email me: email@example.com